doctyper/flexie/README.md

 		flexMatrix : [1, 1, 1] // Three child nodes contained, all children have a box-flex value of 1
 *	**ordinalMatrix**
 	(optional) An array of values to apply to the parent's children.
 See `flexMatrix` for an example.

+### Flexie.updateInstance(target, params)
+Used to redraw currently active Flexie objects (i.e., after dynamically updating a flexbox element).
+All parameters optional.
+Note: Calling this method without parameters will update all instances.

+*	**target**
+	(optional) The flexbox element to update.
+*	**params**
+	(optional) An object of flexbox properties to update.
+See Creating a new Flexie Object for accepted parameters.

+### Flexie.getInstance(target)
+Returns the target instance

+*	**target**
+	(optional) The flexbox instance to retrieve.

+### Flexie.destroyInstance(target)
+Destroys the target instance
+Note: Calling this method without parameters will destroy all instances.

+*	**target**
+	(optional) The flexbox instance to retrieve.

+### Flexie.flexBoxSupported
+An exposed object detailing the level of flexbox support.
+Returns false for no support.

 ## Acknowledgements
 Selectivizr, for their fantastic CSS parsing engine.